RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 ### What you need

-* A computer with either Windows 7 or newer or any-Unix based system
+* A computer with either Windows 7 or newer or any Unix-based system
 * [.VFF-File-Downloader-for-Dolphin](https://github.com/RiiConnect24/.VFF-File-Downloader-for-Dolphin/releases) if using a Unix-based system
 * [Dolphin](https://dolphin-emu.org/download/)
 * [RiiConnect24 Patcher](https://github.com/RiiConnect24/RiiConnect24-Patcher/releases)